-There are more expensive and cheaper practices out there but make sure you are informed about what you’re getting before making your choice.
-Remember a cheap haircut will grow out but you will have your teeth for life.
+There are more expensive and cheaper practices out there, but make sure you are informed about what you’re getting before making your choice.
+Remember a cheap haircut will grow out, but you will have your teeth for life.

 We're confident you'll choose Bite

 Watch out for medical insurance companies — they love pushing you into their 'Members Choice' or 'Preferred Provider' schemes.
 You could argue there is a conflict of interest when the insurance company decides how much to spend on the materials that go in your mouth and what care you can receive.

 Bite Dental accepts all health funds and we don't recommend or support any particular insurer.
-We do recommend you choose carefully and reassess every few years to see if a better deal exists.
+We do recommend that you choose carefully and reassess every few years to see if a better deal exists.

-Remember the insurers with large advertising budgets, multiple high profile stores and celebrity staff will have less money remaining for your rebate.
+Remember the insurers with large advertising budgets, multiple high-profile stores and celebrity staff will have less money remaining for your rebate.
 Who actually pays for the naming rights for the Australian Tennis Open, summer series of cricket or the State of Origin?

 One other thing is that often "Dr Smith Family Dentist" is actually owned by a large corporate company.
 Over 80 practices around Brisbane are like this.
-Again the focus is on shareholders and profits which can lead to corners being cut and your health missing out.
+Again, the focus is on shareholders and profits which can lead to corners being cut and your health missing out.
 Find out if your 'family' practice is actually owned by a family or a board of directors who set profit targets to be met.